AkakpoErnest/MedSynapse/README.md

 ### Medical Theme Redesign
 Changed the whole color scheme to blue and white with medical icons (stethoscope, etc.) instead of generic cryptocurrency colors.
 Made everything look more professional and healthcare-focused.

+### Medical-Themed Animations
+Added immersive background animations to the homepage including ECG heartbeat waveforms that flow across the screen, pulsing heartbeat ripples emanating from the center, connected medical data nodes representing health data networks, and a heartbeat monitor line at the top.
+The heart icon on the contributor button now pulses with a heartbeat animation to reinforce the healthcare theme.

 ### Responsive Design
 Made the entire interface work properly on both mobile and desktop.
 The navigation, dashboards, and upload forms all adapt to different screen sizes.